ispc-lab/RSKDD-Net/README.md

 ## Demo

-We provides a pair of point clouds of KITTI dataset and Ford dataset in `demo/pc`, the pretrain model is stored in `pretrain`
+We provides a pair of point clouds in KITTI dataset and Ford dataset in `demo/pc`, the pretrain model is stored in `pretrain`

 Generates keypoints and descriptors of the sample data by run `python demo.py`